-This kind of thinking may appear to be a tidy solution the problem, but in fact it creates many more.
+This kind of thinking may appear to be a tidy solution to the problem, but in fact, it creates many more.

 The overarching problem—not only here but at any point wherever science/faith issues are engaged by fundamentalists—is the assertion that Genesis is prepared to tell us how old the earth is.
 Little if any serious consideration is given to seeing Genesis as ancient literature, which can’t be sidestepped quite so easily.

 But even if we accept “apparent age” for the sake of discussion, the theory loses traction quickly, for 3 reasons.

 1.“Apparent age” is an arbitrary claim that makes the “facts fit the theory.”

 It is surely obvious that the theory of “apparent age” is generated to make the observations of science fit the assertion of literalist readers of Genesis.
 Unless one were pre-committed to a literal reading of Genesis, one would never think of making this sort of claim.

 Making facts fit a theory is an unfortunately common, yet to some still unacceptable, method of establishing one’s point.
 It is particularly common in theological debates, where one assumes that one’s own theological pre-commitments are the sure and unassailable point of departure.